-We’re excited to say that this spring our Core Places and Geometry datasets will launch in the United Kingdom for the very first time.
+We’re excited to say that this spring our Core Places and Geometry datasets will launch in England, Scotland, and Wales for the very first time.
 If you’d like to take a sneak peek, we’ve created a sample SafeGraph Places UK dashboard to give you a sense of what’s to come.

 This isn’t the only news around international expansion efforts we’ve had to share lately.
 We’ve also been expanding our Canada Places dataset to include Patterns, and are currently offering a free version of our Canadian POI data to check out for yourself.

 So, needless to say, our team has been quite busy lately.
 Not to mention, we moved our company headquarters to Denver in December, which was an exciting change, in and of itself.

 But with all this incredible change happening, I thought there was no better time than now to give you a little insight into the strategy underlying these big decisions as well as the big bets we’re placing today to make SafeGraph the most trusted source of data worldwide tomorrow.

 Our mission hasn’t changed one bit since SafeGraph was created.
 We still firmly believe that amazing things can happen—whether it be in the form of disruptive insights or new innovations changing the world for the better—when we make it possible for anyone or any organization to be able to access high-quality, reliable, and accurate data.
 In fact, as we actively chart the course towards our company’s future, it’s becoming even clearer to us just how important our mission of “democratizing access to data for all” truly is.